New report highlights best practices for sustainable rural infrastructure - News Break

 New report highlights best practices for sustainable rural infrastructure

 Interstate highway systems and networks of dense urban roads typically receive top billing on maps, in infrastructure legislation and in travelers' daily commuting routes.
-However, more than 80% of all US roads are considered low-volume roads—defined as those that carry fewer than 1000 vehicles per day.
-According to a new report published by the Ecological Society of America, "The Ecology of Rural Roads: Effects, Management and Research," this less-traveled road network can have an outsized impact on surrounding ecosystems, altering the local hydrology, affecting wildlife populations and shuttling invasive species into new areas.phys.org
+However, more than 80% of all US roads are considered low-volume roads - defined as those that carry fewer than 1000 vehicles per day.
+According to a new report published by the Ecological Society of America, "The Ecology of Rural Roads: Effects, Management and Research," this less-traveled road network can have an outsized impact on surrounding ecosystems, altering the local hydrology, affecting wildlife populations and shuttling invasive species into new areas.www.eurekalert.org